Oide TiE have developed a number of Cybersecurity Guides and Supports for Schools which can be accessed here:

 The slide presentation can be downloaded from here:

-School Leadership: Other Important Cybersecurity Resources, FAQs
+School Leadership: Other Important Cybersecurity Resources

 Three additional cybersecurity guidance resources are provided to assist schools in adapting the Schools Cybersecurity Policy Template to meet their own specific needs.